bacalhau-project/bacalhau/docs/getting-started/workload-onboarding.md

 :::caution

 The `--input-urls` flag does not support URL directories.
-Single files only.

 :::